Mercury14/ruby_tutorial/README.md

 # Ruby Tutorial

-This is a repository for my [*Learn Enough* Ruby to be Dangerous] (http://learnenough.com/ruby-tutorial)
+This is a repository for my [*Learn Enough* Ruby to be Dangerous] (http://learnenough.com/ruby).
+Possibly the greatest beginner tutorial in the history of the Universe.